Sharaal/sql-mysql/README.md

     id = (${sql`SELECT id FROM users WHERE email = ${email} AND passwordhash = ${passwordhash}`}) `)

-// text: SELECT * FROM users WHERE
+// sql: SELECT * FROM users WHERE
 //         state = $1
 //         AND
 //         id = (SELECT id FROM users WHERE email = $2 AND passwordhash = $3)
-// parameters: ['active', 'email', 'passwordhash']
+// values: ['active', 'email', 'passwordhash']
 ```

 ## Support for limit, offset and pagination